myothiha/ml_assignment3/README.md

  - ID: st123783

 ## Files Structure
- - "A02_Car_Price_Prediction.ipynb" contain codes for training the model.
+ - In source_code/model_training, "A03_Car_Price_Prediction.ipynb" contain codes for training the model.
  - "Car.csv" is the dataset used for this assignment.
- - The 'app' folder include the source_code for the web application, Dockerfiles and docker-compose.yaml for containerization of the application and mlflow.
+ - The 'source_code' folder include the code for the web application written in flask, and bootstrapping code to load trained models.

 ## How to run
- - Run the docker-compose file inside the app folder.
+ - The web application is already deployed at the CSIM server.
- - Then, the model for assignment2 can be accessed on http://localhost:8000/assignment2
+ - You can access it at https://st123783.ml2023.cs.ait.ac.th
- - You can still access the old model from assignment using the top menu.
+ - You can access all models from assignment 1, 2 and 3 using the top menu.
- - Otherwise, you can directly go to https://st123783.ml2023.cs.ait.ac.th/assignment2
+ - Or, you can directly access assignment 3 model at https://st123783.ml2023.cs.ait.ac.th/assignment3